marc029github/marcosst/_physics/2025-10-11-general-relativity-susskind.md

 ![Mi imagen]({{ site.baseurl }}/physics/Elevator.png "Figure 1: Elevator and two reference frames")

-The elevator then accelerates upward, with its position given by $L(t)$, where:
+The elevator then accelerates upward, with its position given by *L(t)*, where:

 $$
 z' = z - L(t)